VadimNastoyashchy/vadimnastoyashchy.github.io/_posts/2024-06-15-json-splitter.md

 ***Thanks to everyone who read this article, I hope you found it useful.***

-I would also like to thank [Valentine Zorin](https://github.com/Thulrig) for conceiving and implementing the core logic.
+I would also like to thank [Valentin Zorin](https://github.com/Thulrig) for conceiving and implementing the core logic.

 Sources used in the article: